DNR1596/Receipts_scanner/README.md

 The program will ask every boot if you want to create a new receipt or update one already existing;
-automatically will extract text and perform string manipulation to have a final list of [(Product, Price),(...),...] which will be used to create a dataframe or append to an already existing one Photo are pre-processed with iphone's photo editor to improve contrast and drop saturation
+automatically will extract text and perform string manipulation to have a final list of [(Product, Price),(...),...] which will be used to create a dataframe or append to an already existing one

 To execute this program use:
 - python Scontrini.py followed by: